 Upon arrival from present-day Tanzania, Henry Stanley reportedly pitched his tent on the shore of Lake Ihema in the 1870s.
 His tent became a monumental landmark along the shoreline.
 Eventually, the lake was named Ihema, a Kinyarwanda word that means tent.

-There is a cluster of lakes in Akagera National Park, Ihema being the biggest one.
+There are ten lakes in Akagera National Park, Ihema being the biggest one.
 It is also the biggest water body found entirely in Rwanda.
 Although Lake Kivu is bigger than Lake Ihema, the Rwandan side of the former is smaller.

 Lake Ihema is rich in biodiversity.
 It is home to a huge population of hippopotami and crocodiles.
-Its larger marshland area is the biggest protected wetland in Central Africa and an emerging birding paradise.
+Its larger marshland area is the biggest protected wetland in Central Africa.
+It is also a birding paradise.

 Inside the park, luxury ecolodges are being set up to reflect the environment around Ihema.
-At Ruzizi Tented Lodge, several deluxe tents are erected amidst swaying palms and fig trees.
+At Ruzizi Tented Lodge, several deluxe tents are erected in the middle of swaying palms and fig trees.
 The reception and dining areas are grass-thatched.
 From there, wooden walkways lead to a stunning deck hanging over the surface of the lake.